girisakar365/Rent/README.md

     5. Pyqrcode
     6. File Management
 ## Conclusion:
 After working for almost 2 and a half months in this project, every expected feature are included in the application.
-The versions up to 4.0 of the application are not maintained thus these versions are not the stable ones.
+The versions up to 4.0 of the application are testing verions of this application.
+Thus, these versions are not the stable ones.
 However almost every bugs of the application is identified and solved in version 6.5.
-Thus, we strongly recommend you to install the 6.5 version of the application.
-Every version contains the code and details of the features inculded.
+Thus, I strongly recommend you to install the 6.5 version of the application.
+However, if you are intrested to see every versions, they contain the code and details of the features alongs with their installation softwares.

 ___Girisakar365___